wayupuk/Spare/fastapi_docker_webapp/README.md

 Speed will be depended on comupute unit (GPU)

-Template can b e found in app/static/index.html and css, javascript is there also.
+Template can be found in app/static/index.html and css, javascript is there also.

+Rollback.json
-Rollback.json will be used to transform number from model prediction to text
+> transform number from model prediction to text

+config.yaml
-config.yaml use in path configuration
+> path configuration

-utils.py is where the function we use

-vachanatts is a tts libs we use in this repo

-main.py is a main programs that run the web application base-on fast-api
+utils.py
+> store function

+vachanatts
+> current tts folder

+main.py
+> main program

-# Greate Reminder
+# Great Reminder
   The fall of accuracy occured from a testset that is less than we expect and need to test and data is not in a realword situation enough so the accuracy will be falling aprat when test on production in this case 89 -> 43 acc.

   Language model , TTS , ASR still lack of speed when test run due to the compute in lack.